ProgrammingHero1/tourism-or-delivery-related-website/task_description.md

 8. Try to host your site on Firebase (netlifiy host will need extra configuration)

 ### What to submit
-1. Your github repository
+1. Your client side code github repository
+2. Your server side code github repository
-2. Your live website link
+3. Your live website link